LeaderPortfolio

 The Full Dossier

-Jerry Michael Reinsdorf was born on February 25, 1936, in Brooklyn, New York, to a Jewish family.
+Jerry Michael Reinsdorf was born in Brooklyn, New York, on February 25, 1936, to a Jewish family.
 His father was a sewing machine salesman.
-Reinsdorf attended Erasmus Hall High School and witnessed Jackie Robinson's debut for the Brooklyn Dodgers.
-He earned a bachelor's degree from George Washington University in 1957 and a law degree from Northwestern University in 1960.
-Reinsdorf's early career included a stint as a tax attorney with the Internal Revenue Service.
+Reinsdorf attended Erasmus Hall High School in Brooklyn.
+He earned a Bachelor's degree from George Washington University in 1957 and a Juris Doctor from Northwestern University School of Law in 1960.
+He started his professional life as a tax attorney with the Internal Revenue Service.

 Philanthropy